alantech/alanlang-docs/docs/index.md

 [Get Started with Alan](/getting_started){ .md-button .md-button--primary }

+??? question "Looking for Alan v0.1?"

+    Documentation for Alan v0.1 can be found on [the legacy documentation website](https://docs-legacy.alan-lang.org)

 ## Why Alan?

 Utilizing GPUs for general-purpose computing (GPGPU) has been a difficult ask for developers, with various unsatisfying trade-offs.
 You must either: